TQDCode/RecipeSpot/README.md

 # RecipeSpot
-RecipeSpot is a recipe finder website.
+RecipeSpot is a recipe finder website.<br>
 Demo the website [here](https://tqdcode.github.io/RecipeSpot/).

 Below is the UI/UX design created using Figma.